acotty/CB_GDBMI_PLUGIN/Readme.md

 # OUTSTANDING ITEMS

 ## High Priority
-1. Project->Properties->Debugger tab:
+1. Disassembly view
-    Done:
-        - wire up debugger_project_options_dlg.xrc to display the dialog
-        - added hacked debuggeroptionsprjdlg.cpp/.h files into the project
-    Outstanding:
-        - load variables/data
-        - save variables/data

 ## Medium Priority
 1. Debug -> Memory view dialog
     a) Plugin calls Debugger_GDB_MI::AddMemoryRange
     b) Need to spend time analysing existing code
-2. Disassembly view
-3. Add control to vary the amount/type of logging
+2. Add control to vary the amount/type of logging
-4. Publish plugin to github
+3. Publish plugin to github
-5. Check addresses are 64 or 32 bit compatable
+4. Check addresses are 64 or 32 bit compatible.
 An example of this is:

 #if wxCHECK_VERSION(3, 1, 5)
         if (wxPlatformInfo::Get().GetBitness() == wxBITNESS_64)
 #else